Rummy-nose tetra: Distribution and habitat

-Petitella georgiae: Upper Amazon basin in Peru, Rio Purus, Rio Negro and Rio Madeira basins (which has been found in an aquarium fish import from Peru in the late 1950s in Switzerland by H. Boutiere).

-Habitat

-All three species of rummy-nose tetra inhabit river stretches whose water chemistry is mineral-deficient (soft), acidic, and frequently tainted with humic acid decay products from leaf litter upon the river substrates (known as 'blackwaters' because of their appearance).
+The rummy-nose tetra is found in South America, where it is endemic to Brazil's Pará state in the Amazon basin.
+Records from the Orinoco are thought to refer to P. bleheri.
+This species is found in river stretches whose water chemistry is mineral-deficient (soft), acidic, and frequently tainted with humic acid decay products from leaf litter upon the river substrates (known as 'blackwaters' because of their appearance).
 Aquatic plants are sometimes present in these stretches of water, though the upper reaches of the Rio Negro are less densely populated with aquatic flora than the other rivers due to shading from the rainforest canopy.
 The fishes preferentially inhabit the middle and mid-lower water regions.
+The fish prefer darker waters, as there is evidence of the eggs and fry being light sensitive.